aquasecurity/libbpfgo/Readme.md

 1. Install libbpf as a shared object in the system.
 Libbpf may already be packaged for your distribution and, if not, you can build and install from source.
 More info [here](https://github.com/libbpf/libbpf).
 1. Embed libbpf into your Go project as a vendored dependency.
 This means that the libbpf code is statically linked into the resulting binary, and there are no runtime dependencies.
 [Tracee](https://github.com/aquasecurity/tracee) takes this approach.

-In the next sesssion you will find different ways to build libbpfgo.

 ## Building